Triston Casas Player Props: Red Sox vs. Angels

 Triston Casas At The Plate

-- Casas has two doubles, two home runs and four walks while hitting .133.
+- Casas is batting .133 with two doubles, two home runs and four walks.

-- In 15 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 15 games played this year, and in 4% of his plate appearances.

-- In four games this year (26.7%), Casas has picked up an RBI, and in three of those games (20.0%) he had more than one.
+- In 26.7% of his games this year, Casas has had at least one RBI.
+He's picked up more than one in 20.0%.

-- He has scored in three games this year (20.0%), but has had no multi-run games.
+- He has scored a run in three of 15 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.